 - 1.1.
 This Code of Banking Practice (Code) is issued jointly by the Hong Kong Association of Banks (HKAB) and the DTC Association (DTCA), i.e., the industry Associations, and endorsed by the Hong Kong Monetary Authority (HKMA). - 1.2.
 This is a non-statutory Code issued on a voluntary basis.
 It is to be observed by authorized institutions (institutions) in dealing with their personal customers.
 It covers specifically banking services such as current accounts, savings and other deposit accounts, loans and overdrafts, card services, electronic banking services and stored value card services.
-However, the principles of the Code apply to the overall relationship between institutions and their personal customers in Hong Kong. - 1.3.
-The recommendations set out in this Code are supplementary to and do not supplant any relevant legislation, codes, guidelines or rules applicable to institutions authorized under the Banking Ordinance (Cap.155). - 1.4.
+However, the principles of the Code apply to the overall relationship between institutions and their customers. - 1.3.
+The recommendations set out in this Code are supplementary to and do not supplant any relevant legislation, codes, guidelines or rules applicable to institutions authorized under the Banking Ordinance. - 1.4.
 HKAB and DTCA expect their respective members to comply with the Code.
 HKMA expects all institutions to comply with the Code and will monitor compliance as part of its regular supervision. - 1.5.
 The Code is subject to review and revision from time to time.
-Unless otherwise shown, this revised edition is effective from 2 January 2009.
+This revised edition is effective from 1 December 2001.
 Institutions should take active steps to comply with the revised provisions as quickly as possible.
 They should achieve full compliance within 6 months of the effective date.
 However, a further 6 months will be allowed for compliance with those revised provisions of the Code which require system changes.